 Which technologies are you excited about?

-Without any doubt I’m excited about the projection that now has the responsive html5 and how it’s gaining ground against the almost dead Flash.
-In DEDO Interactive we produce most of the campaigns in the region for Netflix and several banners have already been developed with this technology that is constantly advancing.
+Without any doubt I’m excited about the projection that responsive html5 now has and how it’s gaining ground against (the almost dead) Flash.
+I have produced most of the campaigns in the region for Netflix and several banners have already been developed with this technology that is constantly advancing.
 Today it is common to see the extent it has, but 10 years ago it was almost crazy to think that something could be done with HTML.

 How many hours do you work each week?

-Normally 40 hours which can be more depending on deliveries, which are divided between production management, client meetings, status meetings, administrative balances, and search for inspiration.
+Normally 40 hours which can be more depending on deliveries.
+My hours are are divided between production management, client meetings, status meetings, administrative balances, and searching for inspiration.

 Do you listen to music while you work?
 Describe your playlist.

 It's almost my right hand when it comes to work.
 I have a pretty wide taste that goes from Avicii, house music, to rock bands, passing by the Rolling Stones, Beatles, Ismael Serrano (yep that too!! haha), Reggae and many other rhythms.

 What is your favorite book?